isomerpages/mse-zerowaste/_zero-waste/1_business.md

 * deliver a more competitive economy
 * position Singapore to better address emerging resource security/scarcity issues in the future.
 * help reduce the environmental impacts of our production and consumption in both Singapore and abroad

+## Supporting and partnering industries to grow a circular economy

+NEA recently launched a research grant call under the “Closing the Waste Loop Initiative” for the sustainable design of plastic materials.
+The goal is to allow for plastics to be more reusable, easier to recycle, and to extract value from waste plastics.
+By encouraging collaboration between the institutes of higher learning, research institutes and businesses, we will be in a stronger position to introduce fresh approaches to solving the longstanding plastic challenge, and capture the innovation value.